oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

    the MQTT session on that transport.
 If the Client Identifier in the new `MQTT.CONNECT` matches a client already connected on another transport, the broker MUST disconnect the existing client [MQTT-3.1.4-2].
-2. The broker MUST close the **losing** transport immediately (without sending `MQTT.DISCONNECT`, which is not a server-to-client packet in MQTT 3.1.1).
+2. The broker MUST abort the stream on the **losing** transport using a QUIC `RESET_STREAM` frame with error code `0x38E` (Session Taken Over) (without sending `MQTT.DISCONNECT`, which is not a server-to-client packet in MQTT 3.1.1).
 The 3.1.1 specification requires only that the existing client be disconnected — the mechanism is closing the network connection.
+In Single Stream mode, the mechanism is `RESET_STREAM` with error code `0x38E`.
+The session persists on the winning transport.
 3. The broker MUST send `MQTT.CONNACK` with the `Session Present` flag set to 0 to the **winning** transport.
 In MQTT 3.1.1 the CONNACK does not carry a `Session Present` flag; the client determines session state from